 No matter who we are or what we do, our actions have consequences.
 Human beings do not act in a vacuum.
 All of our actions impact other things in our life.
 Here, the narrator is late for work.
-Not only is she late for work, a record of that latest has been made.
+Not only is she late for work, a record of this new late arrival has been made.
 We don’t know how often the narrator has been late before.
 In some cases, it may mean the narrator will lose her job, be denied a promotion, or suffer some other loss as a result of this lateness.

 As an entrepreneur, your actions have consequences.
 When you do good things, you open yourself up to good consequences.
 When you do bad things, you open yourself up to bad consequences.
 It is important to remember that you are not acting alone in the world.
 Every action you take impacts someone else.
 For example, if you purchase a website, you give money to a hosting company.
 That hosting company has to hire employees.
 Those employees pay for food, clothing, and shelter.
 A consequence of an entrepreneur being in business is the potential growth of other businesses.

 In this poem, the narrator is experiencing the blues.
-Back in Langston Hughes’ day, depression was often called the blues, or feeling blue.
+Back in Langston Hughes’ day, depression was often called the blues or feeling blue.
 Here, the narrator knows that she is feeling blue.
 She recognizes that some situations, here the fact that it is Monday, cause the blues.
-The narrator describes feeling the blues on Mondays almost as if it unavoidable.
+The narrator describes feeling the blues on Mondays almost as if it is unavoidable.
 In many cases, mental health challenges are unavoidable.
 If you are a person who knows that certain things trigger mental problems, don’t get ready, stay ready.
-In other words when you approach situations that cause mental issues to occur, prepare for them in advance.
+In other words, when you approach situations that cause mental health problems to occur, prepare for them in advance.
 That way you will be prepared for the problems.

 The same time and attention that goes into taking care of one’s physical health must be made when it comes to one’s mental health.
 Entrepreneurs who experience mental health challenges or illness must have this checked out on a regular basis.
 Common mental illnesses like depression and bipolar disorder can often be treated with medication and talk therapy.
 If you have these illnesses, do not try to power your way through alone.
 Instead, seek qualified professional help so that you can operate at your best level.